fabcoins-dot-info/fabcoins.info/_includes/helpers/summaries.md

 {% assign summary_getNetTotals="returns information about network traffic, including bytes in, bytes out, and the current time." %}
 {% assign summary_getNetworkHashPS="returns the estimated current or historical network hashes per second based on the last *n* blocks." %}
 {% assign summary_getNetworkInfo="returns information about the node's connection to the network." %}
-{% assign summary_getNewAddress="returns a new Bitcoin address for receiving payments.
+{% assign summary_getNewAddress="returns a new Fabcoin address for receiving payments.
 If an account is specified, payments received with the address will be credited to that account." %}
 {% assign summary_getPeerInfo="returns data about each connected network node." %}
-{% assign summary_getRawChangeAddress="returns a new Bitcoin address for receiving change.
+{% assign summary_getRawChangeAddress="returns a new Fabcoin address for receiving change.
 This is for use with raw transactions, not normal use." %}
 {% assign summary_getRawMemPool="returns all transaction identifiers (TXIDs) in the memory pool as a JSON array, or detailed information about each transaction in the memory pool as a JSON object." %}
 {% assign summary_getRawTransaction="gets a hex-encoded serialized transaction or a JSON object describing the transaction.
-By default, Bitcoin Core only stores complete transaction data for UTXOs and your own transactions, so the RPC may fail on historic transactions unless you use the non-default `txindex=1` in your Bitcoin Core startup settings." %}
+By default, Fabcoin Core only stores complete transaction data for UTXOs and your own transactions, so the RPC may fail on historic transactions unless you use the non-default `txindex=1` in your Fabcoin Core startup settings." %}
 {% assign summary_getReceivedByAccount="returns the total amount received by addresses in a particular account from transactions with the specified number of confirmations.
 It does not count coinbase transactions." %}
 {% assign summary_getReceivedByAddress="returns the total amount received by the specified address in transactions with the specified number of confirmations.
 It does not count coinbase transactions." %}
 {% assign summary_getTransaction="gets detailed information about an in-wallet transaction." %}